-In identifying our median employee in 2022, we used the annual total compensation as reported in Box 1 of each employee's Form W-2 for 2022 provided to the Internal Revenue Service, minus the amount of each employee's compensation that Antero Midstream reimbursed us for, calculated using the same methodology used to determine the 2022 NEO AM Reimbursement Percentage, as described above under "Compensation Discussion and Analysis-Implementing Our Compensation Program Objectives- Role of the Antero Midstream Compensation Committee and Allocation of Compensation Expenses."
+In identifying our median employee in 2022, we used the annual total compensation as reported in Box 1 of each employee's Form W-2 for 2022 provided to the Internal Revenue Service, minus the amount of each employee's compensation that Antero Midstream reimbursed us for, calculated using the same methodology used to determine the 2022 NEO AM Reimbursement Percentage, as described above under "Compensation Discussion and Analysis-Implementing Our Compensation Program Objectives-Role of the Antero Midstream Compensation Committee and Allocation of Compensation Expenses."
 We believe this methodology provides a reasonable basis for determining the allocated portion of each employee's total annual compensation, and is an economical method of evaluating the total annual compensation of our employees and identifying our median employee.
 For the 110 employees hired during 2022, we utilized the annual total compensation reported on each such employee's Form W-2 for 2022 without annualization adjustments, less the amount of such employee's compensation that Antero Midstream reimbursed us for.
 No cost-of-living adjustments were made in identifying our median employee, as all of our employees (including our Chief Executive Officer) are located in the United States.
-This calculation methodology was consistently applied to our entire employee's annual compensation of 2022 in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K usa \$22,067.
-This amount reflects the Company's 401(k) match and non-cash imputed earnings offset by benefits deductible from gross income.
-Similarly, the 2022 annual total compensation calculated in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K was \$22,067.
-This amount reflects the Company's 401(k) match and non-cash imputed earnings offset by benefits deductible from gross income.
-Similarly, the 2022 annual total compensation of our M-2 and our median employee's annual total compensation for (c)(2)(x) of Item 402 of Regulation S-K was \$22,067.
-This amount reflects th
+This calculation methodology was consistently applied to our entire employee population, determined as of December 31, 2022, to identify our median employee in 2022.
+After we identified our median employee, we calculated each element of our median employee's annual compensation for 2022 in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K using the allocation methodology described above, which resulted in annual total compensation of \$108,203.
+The difference between our median employee's total compensation reported on Form W-2 and our median employee's annual total compensation calculated in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K was \$22,067.
+This amount reflects the Company's 401(k) match and non-cash imputed earnings